-Filed by the Registrant Х Filed by a Party other than the Registrant 0

-Check the appropriate box:

-- x Preliminary Proxy Statement

-- O Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- O Soliciting Material Pursuant to §240.14a-12

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- x No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - O Fee paid previously with preliminary materials. - O Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+File ed by tl d by the Registrant File ed by a d by a Party other than the Registrant Chec k the a the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Albany International Corp.
+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paym nent of ent of Filing Fee (Check the appropriate box): X No f No fee required.
+Fee Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) (1) Title of each class of securities to which transaction applies: (2) (2) Aggregate number of securities to which transaction applies: (3) (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the affiling fee is calculated and state how it was determined): mount on which the (4) (4) Proposed maximum aggregate value of transaction: (5) (5) Total fee paid: Fee j Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. offsetting fee was paid (1) (1) Amount Previously Paid: (2) (2) Form, Schedule or Registration Statement No.: (3) (3) Filing Party: (4) (4) Date Filed:

-March [], 2023
+March 30, 2023